Published by Carl Hedinger. Last Updated on September 27, 2023.

 Their menu and wine selection tell me that they want to push the envelope for visitors and residents alike.

 We’re also big fans of Woodlands Barbecue on US 321, which also features in our North Carolina barbecue guide.
-We’re big fans of Foggy Rock next door, too, Bistro Roca, and more places included in our guide to must-eat restaurants in Blowing Rock.
+Foggy Rock, Bistro Roca, and more places are included in our guide to must-eat restaurants in Blowing Rock.

 Blowing Rock Alehouse (Awesome NC Beer and Food)

 We also like some craft beer and always enjoy a stop at Blowing Rock Alehouse Restaurant.
 Testing my favorite beers at the source while also enjoying food is a big plus!
 The alehouse has a great outside section too, so if you are traveling with kids like us, this is an excellent place to enjoy a pint together!